shauninman/MinUI/README.md

 ![gameoverlay](https://github.com/user-attachments/assets/a7c99784-fa48-4d3e-a64b-28e7149d929a)

 # MinUI Readme:
-NextUI is based of [MinUI](https://github.com/shauninman/MinUI) which is an amazing CFW and works on many more devices than NextUI currently does so def check it out!
+NextUI is based of [MinUI](https://github.com/shauninman/MinUI) which is an amazing CFW and works on many more devices than NextUI currently does, so def check it out!

 ## Features